Home / Resume / Customer Service / Customer Service Resume

 Not naming your CRM or ticketing tools

 Saying 'used CRM software' tells the recruiter nothing.
-Spell out Zendesk, Salesforce, Freshdesk, Genesys, or whatever you actually used.
+Spell out Salesforce, Zendesk, the ticketing systems you used, Microsoft Excel, and Microsoft Outlook.
 ATS systems scan for these specific names.

 4